devsmitin/tw-shopify/README.md

 - [Shopify CLI](https://shopify.dev/themes/getting-started/create#step-1-install-shopify-cli)
 - [Node.js](https://nodejs.org/)

-### Installation
+### Workflow

+A short description of workflow:

-1. Run the following commands:
+1. Clone this project, run below commands:

-    ```bash
+    ```sh
     git clone https://github.com/devsmitin/tw-shopify.git
+    rm -rf .git # remove git
+    ```

+2. Clone your `awesome-shopify-project` in same directory and run below commands.
+If you dont have one already, skip to step 3

+    ```sh
-    mv tw-shopify your-awesome-project
+    mv tw-shopify awesome-shopify-project
     cd your-awesome-project
     npm install
-    rm -rf .git
     ```

-2. Clone your shopify theme in `root` directory and rename it to `shopify`, which will merge it with the `shopify` directory of template.

-3. Make sure the output file (`shopify/assets/bundle.css`) is included in the `head` of your `shopify/layout/theme.liquid` file.
+3. Use below command to download latest version of your theme (assuming that you are already logged in to your store from _shopify-cli_)

+    ```sh
+    shopify theme pull # select your prefered theme from list - maybe the live theme forto sync latest changes?
+    ```

+    Once done you can now add git using `git init` command or continue using local source.

+4. Now you can add build files to your theme.
+Add it to your layout file to use globally (prefered) or to any specific section file (as required).
+You can also load JS file at bottom of you page.

     ```liquid
     {{ 'bundle.css' | asset_url | stylesheet_tag }}
-    ```

-    The same holds for `bundle.js` file created by Webpack.
-Ideally, it is best practice to include this file just before the end of `body` tag in the same file, but you can put this anywhere as per requirement.
-You can do this with the following line of code:

-    ```liquid
     <script src="{{ 'bundle.js' | asset_url }}" defer="defer"></script>
     ```

-4. In the first step, we removed git from this template using last command as there is no need to make any changes to this perticular template.
-You are required to commit changes within the `shopify` directory only.

-### Development
+### Development commands

 You will need a terminal window.
 Here it is assumed that you are using bash or similar command language.
 To use this with Windows, you will need to change few commands in `package.json` file.

-1. Build your code and serve your Shopify theme
+1. Build your code and serve your local Shopify theme

-    - First, log in to your store if you was not logged in already.
-      ```bash
-      shopify login --store your-store-name.myshopify.com
-      ```
-    - Build your code in development mode and serve your theme to your development store
-      ```bash
+    ```sh
     npm run start
     ```

 2. Once done with development, push your code with production build to your desired theme
-    ```bash
+    ```sh
     npm run publish
     ```

 3. You can find and update additional commands in `package.json` file to match your workflow.

 ## Final notes